 A consultant is a person or a firm who is not considered a contractor or an employee but who is engaged to provide expertise in a field not readily available from within the Ministry, for a specific piece of work with a clearly defined scope.

-Note that reporting has changed from previous year to disclose contractors and consultants operating and capital expenditure separately due to implementing new guidelines from the State Services Commission.
+and capital expenditure separately due to implementing new guidelines from the State Services Commission.

 For transparency reasons the Ministry has elected to disclose expenditure on contractors and consultants information separately as below: